chrisking/PersonalizePOC/README.md

 ![StackWizard2](static/imgs/img2.png)

-This page is a bit longer so scroll to the bottom to click `Next`.
-All of the defaults should be sufficient to complete the POC, if you have custom requirements alter as necessary.
+This page is a bit longer, so scroll to the bottom to click `Next`.
+All of the defaults should be sufficient to complete the POC, if you have custom requirements, alter as necessary.

 ![StackWizard3](static/imgs/img3.png)